 Developers are cautioned that the AWWB is not the only water supplier for the City of Auburn.
 There are certain areas of the City of Auburn that are served by other water suppliers.
-Please contact the WRM Department for information about the location of these areas that are being served by the Loachapoka Water Authority (LWA) or the Beauregard Water Authority (BWA).
-Specific information regarding the design requirements for developments in areas served by the LWA or the BWA can be obtained by contacting those water authorities.
+Please contact the WRM Department for information about the location of these areas that are being served by the Loachapoka Water Authority (LWA), the Beauregard Water Authority (BWA), or Opelika Utilities (OU).
+Specific information regarding the design requirements for developments in areas served by the LWA, the BWA, or OU can be obtained by contacting those water authorities.